ashmlk/react-ml-dashboard-example/README.md

 ### Submit GraphQL Query via web text editor

-You can write a GraphQL query on the text editor - for demoo purposes the componet will randomly return a status to display success or error messages.
+You can write a GraphQL query on the text editor - for demo purposes the component will randomly return a status to display success or error messages.

 ### Cancel running pipelines via their ID's